 When it comes to your medical care and recovery, you are the most important member of your health care team.
 By working together, we can efficiently and effectively help you reach your wellness goals.

-If you are having a surgical procedure or if your doctor has ordered pre-admission or laboratory tests, please call the Pre-Admission Testing Department at 908-685-2918.
+If you are having a surgical procedure or if your doctor has ordered pre-admission or laboratory tests, please call the Pre-Admission Testing Department at 908-685-2878, Monday through Friday, 8 a.m. to 4 pm.
 Any tests should be done seven to 10 days before your procedure.
-Bring your insurance information, driver's license, claims forms, referrals and paperwork from your doctor's office to your appointment.
+Bring your insurance information, driver's license, claim forms, referrals and paperwork from your doctor's office to your appointment.

 Preparing for Surgery